JitenShahani/RequestValidationInMinimalAPIs/README.md

 ## Examples

 ### Global Exception Handling
-To see global exception handling in action, you can trigger an unhandled exception by accessing an endpoint that throws an exception.
+To see global exception handling in action, you can trigger an unhandled exception by accessing `/exception` endpoint that throws an exception.
 The middleware will catch the exception and return a standardized error response.

 ### CORS
 To test CORS, try making a request to the API from a different origin.
 The CORS policy will allow or deny the request based on the configured origins.